ericmwalk/weblog.lol/weblog/2024/05/2024-05-05_where-balloons-go.md

 ---
-title: "Where Balloons go to Deflate 🎈"
 publish: "true"
 date: 2024-05-05 22:15:05
 tags: WeblogPoMo2024
 url: https://ericmwalk.blog/2024/05/05/where-balloons-go.html
 ---

+# Where Balloons go to Deflate 🎈

 I didn’t think much of it a couple weeks ago when I found a balloon sitting next to my office door in the backyard.
 However, a couple days later I saw another mostly deflated balloon in my side yard by where I take the dogs out.
 After that a day or two went by and yet I found another one blowing around in the backyard as it had my motion camera going crazy.